YueLin301/yuelin301.github.io/_posts/2023-06-17-TCS-Basics.md

 math: True
 ---

-> This note has not been finished yet.
-One may check my [writing schedule](https://yuelin301.github.io/posts/Schedule/).
+> This note will be consistently updated.
-{: .prompt-warning }
+{: .prompt-info }

 ## What is TCS?
 *([Wikipedia](https://en.wikipedia.org/wiki/Theoretical_computer_science))*